 We frequently have people in the RCIA who are already Catholic, but want to learn more than they received in youth.
 Some were baptized as Catholics but never confirmed.
 The RCIA is a wonderful way to update one’s Catholic Faith.

-Class begins at 7:00 p.m. on September 19, 2018 at Sacred Heart.
-We will meet eventually at both St. Ann and Sacred Heart, but the initial meetings will take place in RH 2 & 3 in the basement of Sacred Heart Church.
-An Archdiocesan meeting for the Ministry of Lector will take place in Church, so remember to enter the Narthex and go down the steps or take the elevator.
+Class begins at 7:00 p.m. on September 23, 2020 at Sacred Heart.
+This depends of course on the COVID restrictions operative at that time.
+The initial meetings will take place in RH 2 & 3 in the basement of Sacred Heart Church.
+Remember to enter the Narthex and go down the steps or take the elevator.

 Hope to see you there